UpdraftFund/updraft-frontend-lit-ts/docs/social-media-meta-tags.md

 When a crawler requests `/idea/:id` or `/solution/:id`:

+1. Vercel's routing configuration detects the crawler and routes to `/api/social-meta`
-1. The middleware extracts the ID from the URL
+2. The function extracts the ID and type from query parameters
-2. Makes a GraphQL query to The Graph API to fetch the data
+3. Makes a GraphQL query to The Graph API to fetch the data
-3. Generates appropriate meta tags with the fetched data
+4. Generates appropriate meta tags with the fetched data
-4. Returns modified HTML with the meta tags injected
+5. Returns complete HTML with the meta tags injected

 #### Regular User Experience